-Framing how leadership changes when thinking
+Framing how leadership changes when thinking is no longer exclusively human.

 Loose leash leadership is not about control, compliance, or constant intervention